shvpn/steganon/README.md

-# Steganography Tool By Ork Senghout
+# Steganography Tool By Ork Senghout Group 2 (Individual)
 ## Note: deploy and update script are for automate deployment.However, this might not work on some server.
 So we can deploy it manually throught this README

 A modern web-based steganography tool that allows you to hide secret messages inside images using LSB (Least Significant Bit) encoding.
 Built with HTML, CSS, JavaScript frontend and Go backend.